Photo Credit: Russell Colwell

-Gray whales … Read more
+Gray whales live along our … Read more

 White Wolf Sanctuary offers guided tours by appointment only.
 The tour begins with an educational talk about wolves and the White Wolf Sanctuary.
 Guests are then escorted around the sanctuary to learn about each wolf’s history.

 Tours are approximately three hours depending on the size of the group, activity of the wolves, and interests of guests.
 Reservations are required.